 Architect in ChargeSoichi Yamasaki

-From the architect.
+Text description provided by the architects.
 It is a two-story wooden house built in Ashiya City in Hyogo Prefecture.
 The site is in the residential area quite near from the station.
 While located on a corner of downtown, facing streets on its East and South sides of the relatively spacious block, the house gives an ambience of open space.
 But, the traffic on the streets just in front is busy, and company dormitories, shops and houses lining up the streets present a rather congested landscape.

 The client wanted an open, expansive space.
 Considering the location on a street corner and the request of the owner, I planned as open a house as possible.
 On the other hand, in view of the surrounding environment and requirements for privacy, a certain constraint was necessary.
 So, I designed to place a major space on the second story and have it surrounded by a high “parapet wall” which has level continuous windows installed on top of it.